Ronak021/FilmFolio/README.md

 ## Overview

-FilmFolio is a web application that provides a seamless experience for discovering and exploring movies.
-Users can search for films, view detailed information, and explore popular, trending, and top-rated movies.
-The application leverages a TMDB API to deliver accurate and up-to-date movie data.
+FilmFolio is a web application that enables users to search for movies, view detailed information, and explore various films.
+ Users can enter search queries by title or keywords, with the app connecting to an external API to fetch matching results.
+It supports genre selection and sorting options by popularity and rating.
+Users can access comprehensive details, including the title, release year, cast, writers, plot, and IMDb rating for any movie.

 ## Features